How to Invest in UK Property: A Step-by-Step Guide for British Expats

 Reviewing the title and lease (if leasehold)

-Once completed, it’s time to let your property out.
 If you’re abroad, use a trusted UK letting agent to:

 Advertise the property